b1naryp0et/RocketRiders/README.md

 ## Introduction
 Rocket Riders is a quirky game created by Team Synergy(Chris Williams, William Dyrland-Marquis, and Faizan Khan) designed to bring people together through the pursuit of decimating the alien horde which threatens us 👽 Rocket Riders allows up to 2 players  🎮 to team up and use their respective ships to attack the enemies, which fill up the screen quickly.
+## About Me
+Hi, I'm Faizan, a software engineer with an interest in Data Science.
+I spent the last year learning how to code through the project based curriculum at Holberton School.
+Before learning software engineering, I was in management.

+## Developing Rocket Riders
+[Christian Williams](https://www.linkedin.com/in/christian--williams), [William Dyrland-Marquis](https://www.linkedin.com/in/william-dyrland-marquis), and [I](https://www.linkedin.com/in/fkkhan)  decided to form a team because we realized we would work well together.
+We had similar working styles and our skills complimented each other's skills quite well.
+We determined that a fun shmup (Shoot em up) in the vein of [Blazing Lazers](https://www.youtube.com/watch?v=OquO7XKHDT4) or [U.N.
+Squadron](https://www.youtube.com/watch?v=lY4Z8I7oA5A&t=142s) would allow us to cross off a few items on our respective software engineering to do lists.
+First of all, we desired to create a program which neither of us possessed any experience in 😱Secondly, we determined that each of us should learn at least two new technologies, frameworks, libraries, programming languages, etc… Finally, we agreed that we should create something which is appealing to non-technologists.

+Our game, [Rocket Riders](https://thefunonline.tech/), touches on all of these facets.

+## Implemented and Non-Implemented Features
+Most of the major features we endeavored to implement did end up being present in the game.
+This includes multiple enemy types, a start screen with a smooth transition, and cut scenes.

+Features that we didn't implement but may attempt to do so in the future are network multiplayer(right now, we only have local multiplayer, and multiple levels.

+## Challenges
+By far, the most difficult technical challenge which we encountered, and overcame, was the implementation of text boxes into our game.
+I know, it doesn’t sound difficult, but we were plagued by horrendously bad documentation in Phaser 3.
+We attempted to use a Phaser 3 plugin called [rexUI](https://phaser.io/news/2019/01/rexui-plugins).
+We studied the documentation, used the example code on the phaser 3 website, and the text boxes still wouldn’t load.
+After performing some digging, we figured out how to include just the specific part of the plugin that we were going to use.
+We decided to place this portion of the plugin into a script, which would load from a JavaScript content delivery network.
+Fortunately, this worked as intended.

 #### Link to our site
 [Here's a link to our website, where you can play Rocket Riders](https://thefunonline.tech/)
 #### Article about what it took to create Rocket Riders